BradleyAWard/R-for-Data-Science/2-Workflow-Basics/Workflow-Basics.md

 ### Coding Basics

 You can create new objects with the assignment operator <-.
 This stores a value but not printed.
 If you want to view the value, type the variable name in the console.
-You can combine multiple elements into a vector with $\texttt{c()}$.
+You can combine multiple elements into a vector with `c()`.
 Basic arithmetic on vectors is applied to every element of the vector.
 You will make lots of assignments, and <- is a pain to type.
 You can save time with RStudio's keyboard shortcut: Alt -.
 R will ignore any text after # for that line.
 This allows you to write *comments*, text that is ignored by R but read by humans.

 ```r
 # Code 1